brodybits/cordova-sqlite-evmax-legacy-exp-free/README.md

-# Cordova/PhoneGap sqlite storage plugin - EXPERIMENTAL PREMIUM evmax version with parallel database reader enhancements for TBD iOS/macOS ONLY
+# Cordova/PhoneGap sqlite storage plugin - EXPERIMENTAL PREMIUM evmax version with parallel database reader enhancements

-Native interface to sqlite in a Cordova/PhoneGap plugin for ~~Android,~~ iOS, macOS, ~~and Windows 10 (UWP)~~, with API similar to HTML5/[Web SQL API](http://www.w3.org/TR/webdatabase/).
+Native interface to sqlite in a Cordova/PhoneGap plugin for Android / iOS / macOS (FUTURE TBD Windows 10 UWP NOT SUPPORTED by this plugin version), with API similar to HTML5/[Web SQL API](http://www.w3.org/TR/webdatabase/).

 This plugin version is available under GPL v3 (<http://www.gnu.org/licenses/gpl.txt>) or premium commercial license and includes components available under the MIT and Apache 2.0 licenses.
 Contact for commercial license: <sales@litehelpers.net>

 **NOTICE:** Other Cordova sqlite commercial licenses are NOT valid for this plugin version.

-XXX GENERAL: This is an EXPERIMENTAL plugin version with support for parallel sqlite database readers for TBD iOS/macOS ONLY.
-Android & Windows are NOT supported by this plugin version branch.
+XXX GENERAL: This is an EXPERIMENTAL plugin version with support for parallel sqlite database readers for Android/iOS/macOS.
+Windows is NOT supported by this plugin version branch.

 XXX [brodybits / cordova-sqlite-evmax-legacy-exp-free#1](https://github.com/brodybits/cordova-sqlite-evmax-legacy-exp-free/issues/1): parallel reader/writer failures may occur due to locking as described in <https://www.sqlite.org/lockingv3.html>.
 Temporary workaround may be needed at the application layer.
 Another alternative discussed in [brodybits / cordova-sqlite-evmax-legacy-exp-free#1](https://github.com/brodybits/cordova-sqlite-evmax-legacy-exp-free/issues/1) may be to use WAL mode instead.